-Finally I found some time to put together a quick and non-exhaustive - overview of my community theme for Obsidian.
-This code project, which I want to present you a few minutes, has got quite a lot of my attention and care, especially features related to typography.
+Finally I found some time to put together this quick and non-exhaustive - overview of my community theme for Obsidian.

-I present you Dune, a theme that supports both desktop and mobile devices and should help you to make better notes, even on tiny interfaces, like phones.
-Let’s discover Dune!
+I present you Dune, a theme for Obsidian that supports both desktop and mobile devices and should help you to make better notes, even on tiny interfaces, like phones.
+Let’s see what Dune can do for you!

 Since Dune’s first public release, user feedback allowed me to improve aspects I didn’t consider that important, until I fleshed them out - in fact, Dune was developed for the public and pkm community